-Section 3 uses a simple model to illustrate how the price level is determined in the conventional paradigm and in the fiscal theory.
+1.1 What We Do Section 2 uses a simple model to illustrate how the price level is determined in the conventional paradigm and in the fiscal theory.
 The conventional policy mix-Regime M-has monetary policy target inflation and fiscal policy stabilize the value of debt.
 An alternative mix-Regime F-is available when governments issue nominal bonds.
 That mix assigns monetary policy to stabilize debt and fiscal policy to control the price level, giving rise to the fiscal theory equilibrium.

 In Regime M, deficit-financed tax cuts or spending increases do not affect aggregate demand because the private sector expects the resulting increase in government debt to be exactly matched by future tax increases or spending reductions.
 Expansions in government debt do not raise wealth.
-This fiscal behavior relieves monetary policy of fiscal financing concerns, freeing the central bank to target inflation.
+This fiscal behavior relieves monetary policy of debt stabilization, freeing the central bank to target inflation.